peteroupc/peteroupc.github.io/random.md

 "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate.
 Each bit in each byte will be randomly set to 0 or 1.
 Returns 0 if the function succeeds, and nonzero otherwise.

-<a id=Statistical_RNGs></a>
+<a id=Statistically_Random_Generators></a>
-## Statistical RNGs
+## Statistically Random Generators

 Statistically random generators are used by simulations and many games to bring an element of chance and variation to the application.
 This kind of generator is generally suitable only if--

 -  computer security and information security are not involved,
 -  20 or fewer items are being shuffled (in cases where the RNG is used for shuffling), and
--  the application generates random numbers so frequently that it would slow down undesirably if an unpredictable RNG were used instead.
+-  the application generates random numbers so frequently that it would slow down undesirably if an unpredictable-random implementation were used instead.

 The goal of this kind of generator is for each possible outcome to be equally likely.